The average conversion rate across the eCommerce industry is between 2 and 3%. Even the top 25% of companies only manage 5.31%.

 These are customers who may have become unresponsive to the website and haven’t purchased anything in a while.
-Of course, you can’t show them ad campaign you’re showing the potential buyers.
-These customers are not on the same stage of buyer’s journey as those you’re looking to convert for the first time.
+Of course, you can't show them the same ads that you show your potential buyers.
+These customers are not on the same stage of the buyer’s journey as those you’re looking to convert for the first time.

-But you can keep them engaged by discounts, upselling new products, free-day shipping, and more.
+But you can keep them engaged by providing discounts, upselling new products, free-day shipping, and more.

 Look how ModCloth does it:

 ‘We miss you like crazy!’ is a perfect way to capture people’s attention you haven’t interacted with in a while.

 And it works.
 Asking existing buyers to come back and explore your products further will surely work in your favour.